chris-roberts-dev/Pipeline-Hero-CRM/crm-requirements.md

 ## 29. Milestone Plan and Estimated Timing

 Estimates assume a single senior full-stack developer.
 Multiply by 0.6 for a team of three developers.

+**Phase 1 (Milestones 0–6)** delivers the full CRM as a server-rendered Django application using the Django templating system.
+Phase 1 is the primary build effort and ships to production at the end of Milestone 6.

+**Phase 2 (Milestones 7–8)** adds the internal JSON API layer and replaces the tenant-facing Django screens with a custom React front-end.
+Phase 2 begins only after Milestone 6 has shipped and the Phase 1 CRM is stable in production with real tenants.

+Within all Phase 1 milestones, the tenant-facing UI is implemented using Django views, forms, and templates per Section 19.2.
+Service-layer discipline (Section 19.5) is non-negotiable in every Phase 1 milestone — it is the prerequisite that makes Phase 2 feasible.

 ### Milestone 0 — Pre-Build Design Sprint
 **Estimated duration:** 2 weeks